Full Fill Cavity Insulation Advantages & Disadvantages

 - Voids forming are common due to the nature of the material as it sticks to any rough or sharp edges in the cavity.

-- Relatively straight forward to remove if you have an issue.
+- Relatively straight forward (but expensive) to remove if you have an issue.

 Expanding Foam Cavity Insulation Advantages: